 Honor Lilbush Wingfield Tracy was born on October 19, 1913 in Bury St. Edmunds, Suffolk, England, the daughter of a dental surgeon Horace Ernest Humphrey Tracy and artist Chrystabel May Clare Miller.
 She had one sister and two brothers.
 She was educated privately and at the Grove School in London, Madchenscochschule Dresden Germany and she spent two years at the Sorbonne studying French civilization.
 In later years, she lived much of her life in rural Ireland, in Achill Island, County Mayo.
-She was married briefly and divorced and had no children.
+She was married in 1938 to Rudolph C Liebmann, whom she divorced and had no children.
 She died 13th June 1989 in a nursing home in Oxford, England, 75 years of age.

 She started her career as an assistant in a London publishing house.
 She then became Foreign reader to Metro-Goldwyn-Meyer’s London office.
 During the war she did intelligence work in the British Women's Auxiliary Air Force from 1939 to 1941, rising to sergeant, and was a specialist on Japan in London's Ministry of Information from 1941 to 1945.

 After the war, she spent two years in Dublin where she was worked for Sean O'Faolain, subsequently her lover, on the Irish Digest.
 She was also an editorial assistant with The Bell.
 In 1947, she went to France and then roamed East Europe for the Observer.
 In 1948 she went to Japan for eight months and on her return to Ireland wrote ‘Kakemono’, an account of her travels there.
 She then became a newspaper correspondent in Dublin.